BlueBirdBack/OCR-by-GPT-4/README.md

 # OCR Script Written by GPT-4

-A Python script written by GPT-4 that can perform Optical Character Recognition (OCR).
+A Python script written by GPT-4 that can perform Optical Character Recognition (OCR) for both English and Chinese characters.

 ## Getting started